Shreya-singhal07/Shreya-singhal07/README.md

 # Hi, Shreya here :)

-I'm a software developer passionate about building innovative tech solutions and sharing my knowledge with others.
-Currently working on building innovative solutions by integrating AI.

-As a Product Development Intern at Adobe, I contributed to the design and development of web-based applications and features for Adobe products, using Python, Neural Network architectures, HTML, CSS, and JavaScript.
-I collaborated with senior developers, designers, and product managers to deliver high-quality and user-friendly solutions, following agile methodologies and best practices.
-I also leveraged my deep learning skills and knowledge to implement and test various NN models and algorithms, using frameworks such as TensorFlow and PyTorch.
+I’m a Software Developer focused on building innovative solutions by integrating AI.
+I contributed to the design and development of web-based applications and features for Adobe products, using Python and Neural Network architectures.
+I collaborated with cross-functional teams to deliver high-quality, user-friendly features while adhering to agile practices.
+Passionate about learning new technologies and solving real-world challenges.

 I am passionate about learning new technologies and applying them to solve real-world problems.